HospitalRun/hospitalrun-server/README.md

 HospitalRun Server
 ======
 This is the Node.js backend for HospitalRun.
 The intention is that this would be used in HospitalRun production deployments.
 Having a Node.js backend server allows us to do the following:

-Full deployment documentation is available at [HospitalRun Deployment](https://confluence.ehealthafrica.org/display/HD/)

 1. Use Google OAuth for user authentication.
 2. Provide a proxy for CouchDB.